matthutchings/energy-sampling/README.md

 # energy-sampling
-This GitHub repository contains illustrative Python code examples for the PhD thesis of Matthew Hutchings, Cardiff University, entitled "Energy-based sampling strategies for the low-rank approximation of positive semidefinite matrices".
+This GitHub repository contains illustrative Python code examples for the PhD thesis of Matthew Hutchings, Cardiff University, entitled *"Energy-based sampling strategies for the low-rank approximation of positive semidefinite matrices"*.

 ## Contents
 This repository contains two Jupyter notebooks in Python.